Joseph Peter Wilson

 Joseph Peter "Joe Pete" Wilson (May 22, 1935 – September 13, 2019) was an American Olympic cross-country skier, who skied for the U.S. in cross-country at the 1960 Winter Olympics and later became a well-known skiing administrator in the United States.
 Wilson also in collaboration authored several books on cross-country skiing, all co-written by William J. Lederer.
-Wilson set up the cross-country ski area at the Trapp Family Lodge in Stowe, Vermont – the lodge established by the Trapp family of The Sound of Music fame.
+Wilson set up the cross-country ski area at the Trapp Family Lodge in Stowe, Vermont.
 In 1973, Wilson organized a meeting of 25 ski areas and established the National Ski Touring Operators' Association.
 Wilson was named as its first President from 1973-1977.
 After several name changes it is now called the Cross Country Ski Areas Association (CCSAA).
 CCSAA is an international association of U.S. and Canadian cross-country ski areas.
 Wilson is also known for having set up an inn in Keene, New York, the Bark Eater Inn, and developing the ski trails around the inn.

 Early life and education

-Born in Lake Placid, New York to Gordon H. Wilson and Anna L. Wilson, Joe Pete spent his summers on his family farm in Keene, New York.
+Born in Lake Placid, New York, to Gordon H. Wilson and Anna L. Wilson, Joe Pete spent his summers on his family farm in Keene, New York.
 In 1953 he graduated from Lake Placid High School where he was a Ski Meister Skier for four years.
 In 1954 he attended Vermont Academy under Warren Chivers.
 In 1958 he graduated from St. Lawrence University where he competed in cross country, Nordic combined, and Ski Meister under Otto Scheibs.
 He was used for team Alpine scoring only when necessary.
 He was elected Captain of the team for two years.
-As skiing started to grow in popularity in the U.S. in the 1940s and 1950s, colleges began including ski racing in their athletic programs.
-Since the sport was so new, college coaches had to use the four best skiers they had in order to qualify as a team.
-Each of the four did the best he could in his specialty of either cross country, jumping, downhill or slalom.
-A four event skier was the rare athlete that could place high in all four disciplines.
-Thus was born the Ski Meister Skier.